learn-co-students/rails-github-api-v-000/README.md

 root 'repositories#index'
 ```

-A user should visiting `http://localhost:3000/` will be routed to the root path.
+A user visiting `http://localhost:3000/` will be routed to the root path.
 Before `repositories#index` can be invoked, we want to check if the user is
 authenticated.
 Write `authenticate_user` and `logged_in?` methods in
 `application_controller.rb` that will be called before every action.
 In